State Of The Island Dinner

-25th State of the Island dinner More than sixty people attended the 25th Annual State of the Island Dinner sponsored by the Put-in-Bay Chamber of Commerce on Friday evening, March 25th at the Put-in-Bay Town Hall.
+25th State of the Island Dinner More than sixty people attended the 25th Annual State of the Island Dinner sponsored by the Put-in-Bay Visitors Bureau on Friday evening, March 25th, at the Put-in-Bay Town Hall.
 After cocktails and a hot dog picnic-style dinner, speakers from the various island organizations got up and told about plans and events for the upcoming season.

-Among the speakers were Maggie Beckfordvwho talked about the Chamber and the museum, Chamber President Ty Winchester who discussed the Chamber’s upcoming events, Put-in-Bay Police Chief Ric Lampela, JR Domer who represented the EMS and the Volunteer Fire Dept., Chris Krueger from the Put-in-Bay Recreation Committee and Senior Center, Linda Rence from the Lake Erie Islands Library, and Scott Market from the Put-in-Bay Garden Club.
+Among the speakers was Maggie Beckford, who talked about the Chamber and the museum; Chamber President Ty Winchester, who discussed the Chamber’s upcoming events; Put-in-Bay Police Chief Ric Lampela; JR Domer, who represented the EMS and the Volunteer Fire Dept., Chris Krueger from the Put-in-Bay Recreation Committee and Senior Center, Linda Rence from the Lake Erie Islands Library, and Scott Market from the Put-in-Bay Garden Club.

 We learned Scott Market is quite the flower connoisseur.
 And from Maggie Beckford, we learned, “The resale shop at the museum this past season turned unwanted island stuff into close to $53,000 of treasure.”
-The museum uses the proceeds to preserve your island history, so that’s really great.
-A big thanks goes out to Miller Boat Line who donated a season pass for the door prize at the event.
-Peter Huston won the prize, but as a joke, Maggie and Ty at first announced Julene Market won the prize.
+The museum uses the proceeds to preserve your island’s history, so that’s really great.
+A big thanks go out to Miller Boat Line, who donated a season pass for the door prize at the event.
+Peter Huston won the prize, but as a joke, Maggie and Ty first announced Julene Market won the award.
 Proceeds from ticket sales went to help Tsunami victims in Japan.